Robert’s Children – Marriages & Settlements 1821 - 1839

 Our Richard was the only child who survived the critical and sad year of 1799 when three of Jane’s babies all died.
 However at the time of Richard’s wedding in 1833 there were three younger brothers and five younger sisters alive.

 Richard was born in 1797 and educated at Trinity.
 Jemima Letitia Bomford was twin to Frances Georgina and born in 1806, so she was about nine years younger than Richard.
-Their marriage took place on 12th August 1833.
-Richard is recorded as ‘of Brook Lodge, Co Meath, and Bally Shoonock, Co Waterford’.
+Their marriage took place on 12th August 1833 in Bangor Cathedral: Richard Bolton of Monksdown Castle in the County of Dublin and Jemima Letitia Bomford of Rainstone House in County Meath were married by licence by James W(?)
+Cotton (from parish registers of the Cathedral Church of St Deiniol, courtesy of Stephen Killen, emails 20 & 28 May 2017: a photo of the register entry is available on findmypast, and another photo on LDS FHL Film 2427309, Item 3).
+Richard is recorded (where?) as ‘of Brook Lodge, Co Meath, and Bally Shoonock, Co Waterford’.
 The marriage settlement mentions land in Co Waterford and this may be Bally Shoonock, but no Meath property is mentioned.
-It is thought that Brook Lodge may have been a purchase after their marriage and, since it is mentioned first, that they lived there, at least until they moved to England, to Suffolk Square in Cheltenham where they were living from at least February 1839 until 1858 and maybe longer.
+There is a Ballyshunnock in County Waterford on Google Maps and a Ballyshonock in County Waterford on the Irish Townlands website (Stephen Killen email 29 May 2017).
+Brook Lodge may have been a purchase after their marriage and, since it is mentioned first, probably they lived there, at least until they moved to England, to Suffolk Square in Cheltenham where they were living from at least February 1839 until 1858 and maybe longer.
 I have been unable to locate Brook Lodge with certainty, but there is a Brook Lodge down a side road from Culmullin cross-roads, about 4 miles north-east of Drumlargan.

 Richard Bolton died on 15th November 1868 aged about 71, and Jemima Letitia in 1878 aged about 73.
 They had three sons: